AMRC-FactoryPlus/amrc-connectivity-stack/docs/edge-deployments.md

 # Edge clusters: Deploying to the edge

-This document assumes familiarity which the [overall architecture](./edge-clusters.md), including the data structures used by the ConfigDB.
+This document assumes familiarity with the [overall edge cluster architecture](./edge-clusters.md), including the data structures used by the ConfigDB.